 Security Guard Training HQ

-Security Guard Training Headquarters, like GreenExamAcademy.com, wasn’t a huge focus for me in 2014.
-I did hook up with the crew from NoHat Digital who wanted to work with me to experiment and see else what could be done to potentially 3x the revenue (as described in this post here), however not much has happened in terms of additional revenue, yet.
+Security Guard Training Headquarters, like GreenExamAcademy.com, wasn't a huge focus for me in 2014.
+I did hook up with the crew from NoHat Digital who wanted to work with me to experiment and see else what could be done to potentially 3x the revenue, however not much has happened in terms of additional revenue, yet.

 A lot of market research is being done to figure out a potential product or offering for this audience, and there's a possibility to tap into the training companies (instead of the trainees) too.